FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_advanced_use/apriltag-advanced-use.rst

 With a tag’s **field position** and **orientation** specified in advance as Metadata, the tag’s pose data could be used by an advanced OpMode to calculate the robot’s position on the field.
-This conversion math, an exercise for the FTC team, can allow a robot to use the tag’s pose data in real-time to navigate to the desired location on the field.
+This conversion math, an exercise for the reader, can allow a robot to use the tag’s pose data in real-time to navigate to the desired location on the field.

 Raw Pose Values